dfelinto/blender-manual/modeling/meshes/vertex_groups/vertex_groups.rst

 The following functions of the Pulldown Menu operate on the assigned vertices:

+:guilabel:`Sort Vertex Groups`:
+   Sorts Vertex Groups Alphabetically
+:guilabel:`Copy Vertex Group`:
-:guilabel:`Sort Vertex Groups`\ :Sorts Vertex Groups Alphabetically :guilabel:`Copy Vertex Group`\ :Add a Copy of the active Vertex Group as a new Group.
+   Add a Copy of the active Vertex Group as a new Group.
    The new group will be named like the original group with "_copy" appended at the end of its name.
    And it will contain associations to exactly the same verts with the exact same weights as in the source vertex group.
-:guilabel:`Copy Vertex Groups to Linked`\ :Copy Vertex Groups of this Mesh to all linked Objects which use the same mesh data (all users of the data).
+:guilabel:`Copy Vertex Groups to Linked`:
+   Copy Vertex Groups of this Mesh to all linked Objects which use the same mesh data (all users of the data).
-:guilabel:`Copy Vertex Group to Selected`\ :Copy all Vertex Groups to other Selected Objects provided they have matching indices (typically this is true for copies of the mesh which are only deformed and not otherwise edited).
+:guilabel:`Copy Vertex Group to Selected`:
+   Copy all Vertex Groups to other Selected Objects provided they have matching indices (typically this is true for copies of the mesh which are only deformed and not otherwise edited).
+:guilabel:`Mirror Vertex Group`:
-:guilabel:`Mirror Vertex Group`\ :Mirror all Vertex Groups, flip weights and/or names, editing only selected vertices, flipping when both sides are selected; otherwise copy from unselected.
+   Mirror all Vertex Groups, flip weights and/or names, editing only selected vertices, flipping when both sides are selected; otherwise copy from unselected.
    Note this function will be reworked (and fully documented) in a future release.
-:guilabel:`Remove from All Groups` (not available for locked groups) Unassign the selected Vertices from all groups.
+:guilabel:`Remove from All Groups`:
+   (not available for locked groups) Unassign the selected Vertices from all groups.
    After this operation has been performed, the verts will no longer be contained in any vertex group.
-:guilabel:`Clear Active group` (not available for locked groups) Remove all assigned vertices from the active Group.
+:guilabel:`Clear Active group` (not available for locked groups):
+   Remove all assigned vertices from the active Group.
 The group is made empty.
    Note that the vertices may still be assigned to other Vertex Groups of the Object.
-:guilabel:`Delete All Groups`
+:guilabel:`Delete All Groups`:
    Remove all Vertex Groups from the Object.

 The following functions operate only on the lock state settings: